SamFan808/BeanTeam/README.md

   * [Creator Information](#creator)

   ## Installation:
   > *To properly install this application, a user can run 'npm i' in the terminal to download all of the necessary dependencies.
-Then they can run 'npm start' to kick off the application*
+Then they can run 'npm start' to kick off the application* deployed app: https://feed-your-bean.herokuapp.com/

   ## Usage:
   > *To properly use this application, a user can run 'npm i' in the terminal to download all of the necessary dependencies.
 Then they can run 'npm start' to kick off the application.*